What is the Solidarity Fund?

 Must we support women's, girls, trans people’s and/or intersex people’s rights?

-In order to be eligible for the Solidarity Fund, women’s funds primary mission must be to support women’s, girls’, trans people and/or intersex people’s in their efforts to uphold their rights through their grantmaking.
+In order to be eligible for the Solidarity Fund, women’s funds primary mission must be to support women’s, girls’, trans people and/or intersex people in their efforts to uphold their rights through grantmaking.
 Women’s funds must also have a vision and strategy to challenge and transform gendered power structures.

 Can women's funds apply for more than one grant?
 If they are part of a collaborative between 2 or more, do all need to submit proposals?

-- These funds are designed to be flexible and can support any costs within the scope of the theme.
+- These funds are designed to be flexible and can support any costs for an organisational need for women’s funds in an area they identify themselves.

 - Solidarity Fund grants are designed to support the women's funds themselves, and in turn the women's funds ecosystem, and the global feminist movement.

-- There is no restriction on activities, but we will not support work that actively seeks to deny the rights of women, girls, trans people and intersex people.
+- We will not support work that actively seeks to deny the rights of women, girls, trans people and intersex people.
 We will not support anti-sex work activities, individuals, political parties, government agencies, or religious institutions.

 Who will decide who gets the grants?

-Any women's fund eligible for a grant is eligible to participate in this decisionmaking process, including women’s funds who received Solidarity Fund grants last year, and including those who are applying to the Solidarity Fund 2022, however this is not a requirement.
+Any women's fund eligible for a grant is eligible to participate in this decision-making process, including women’s funds who received Solidarity Fund grants last year, and including those who are applying to the Solidarity Fund, however this is not a requirement.

-Women's funds do not need to apply separately to participate in the grant application review; they just need to indicate their interest by 3 February 2022 to firstname.lastname@example.org.
+Women's funds do not need to apply separately to participate in the grant application review; they just need to indicate their interest to email@example.com.
 They will need to commit to reviewing at least 10 proposals of 2 pages maximum.
 The criteria they will use for their review are:

 - The women’s fund’s skills, knowledge and resources: How will this grant strengthen the women's fund’s own internal skills, knowledge, resources and autonomy and increase the fund’s ability to deliver its mission?